 GOV UK Stay At Home Information

-We are a practice of Two GP partners, and three salaried GP's working along side a team of Practice Nurses, Health Care Assistants, District Nurses and Midwives.
+We are a practice of three GP partners, and three salaried GP's working along side a team of Practice Nurses, Health Care Assistants, District Nurses and Midwives.

 Our aim is to provide and achieve the highest standard of care for all of our patients, providing a wide range of primary care services in an efficient, responsive and supportive environment.
 We strive to offer patients both choice in personnel and timing of appointments and make the surgery feel as relaxed as possible without compromising overall efficiency.